tomp332/Lazy-Wifi/README.md

 - Scans for surrounding access points.
 - Deauth optional/all clients assosiated to access points.
 - Capture handshakes after deauth
-- Send handshakes to brute force AWS EC2 instance
+- Send handshakes to brute force AWS EC2 instance or any remote machine of your choice
 - Send email after finishing cracking password

 <br><br>